 Over the next weekend, The Friendly Anarchist will move to a bigger server.
 (Any surfing night owls be warned: Expect about two hours of downtime starting on Sunday, August 19th, at 03:00am.)

-After that, I will upload the new site design that I worked on during the last few months.1 It’s low-key, slightly anti-social,2 and self-made, and I’m immensely looking forward to lift the curtain and share it with you!
+After that, I will upload the new site design that I worked on during the last few months. ((Much longer and with many more interruptions than expected, but that’s just how life is.))
+It’s low-key, slightly anti-social, ((Just in a social network-sense, of course.
+Otherwise, just as social and outgoing as always!)) and self-made, and I’m immensely looking forward to lift the curtain and share it with you!